 - 9. It is the responsibility of each individual to declare any conflicts of interest in accordance with this policy.
-Each individual has the responsibility to identify and manage conflicts of interest by: - Disclosing any interests that could give rise to a conflict of interest so that CADTH is aware of these in advance. - Working with CADTH to determine whether a situation gives rise to a conflict of interest before being involved in any decision or project on behalf of CADTH. - Working with CADTH to manage any conflicts as they arise, in a manner that protects the integrity of CADTH's work and decision-making while allowing the individual to give the right level of input to enable the best decision to be made. - 10.
-Before an individual engages with or participates in any CADTH activity, the individual must disclose any real, potential, or perceived conflict of interest by completing and submitting a Conflict of Interest Declaration Form in the form and manner prescribed by CADTH. - 11.
+Each individual has the responsibility to identify and manage conflicts of interest by: - Disclosing any interests that could give rise to a conflict of interest so that the organization is aware of these in advance. - Working with the organization to determine whether a situation gives rise to a conflict of interest before being involved in any decision or project on behalf of CDA-AMC. - Working with the organization to manage any conflicts as they arise, in a manner that protects the integrity of CDA-AMC's work and decision-making while allowing the individual to give the right level of input to enable the best decision to be made. - 10.
+Before an individual engages with or participates in any CDA-AMC activity, the individual must disclose any real, potential, or perceived conflict of interest by completing and submitting a Conflict of Interest Declaration Form in the form and manner prescribed by the organization. - 11.
 All individuals described in the section on Applicability must: - Complete the declaration form and update the declaration as soon as new conflicts are identified.
 Where new conflicts are identified, declaration forms must be updated immediately, and no later than 15 calendar days after the conflict arises. - Review the information previously declared, yearly at a minimum.
-Contributors, contractors, guest speakers, and participants must complete or verify and update the declaration form for each CADTH project or activity that the individual is involved in with CADTH. - 12.
+Contributors, contractors, guest speakers, and participants must complete or verify and update the declaration form for each CDA-AMC project or activity that the individual is involved in within the organization. - 12.
 In addition to updating the declaration form, members of the Board of Directors and members of advisory committees, expert committees and panels are required, at the commencement of every meeting, to disclose any new conflicts of interest.